chenjian-bzh/p5-brush-react/README.md

 # p5-brush-react

-A react component that encapsulates [p5.brush](https://github.com/acampouribe/p5.brush)
+React component that encapsulates [p5.brush](https://github.com/acampouribe/p5.brush), allows you to use p5.js and p5.brush in React app

 ## Install